RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 **Steps below explain the basic conda application install specific to the cluster**.

 Usually, to install an application one needs to create a local conda environment.
-You can choose either Miniconda or Anaconda depending on what is your package installation instructions require and build your local conda environment.
+You can choose either Miniconda, Anaconda or Mamba depending on what your package installation instructions require.

-:red:`You do not need to install Miniconda or Anaconda` (your software instructions may say you do).
+:red:`You do not need to install Miniconda, Anaconda or Mamba` (your software instructions may say you do so).
-We provide a few basic Minicaonda/Anaconda versions that can be accessed via modules.
+We provide a few basic versions that can be accessed via modules and they can be used to create your local environments.

 To find out what modules are available:

 .. code-block:: console

    [user@login-x:~]$ module avail miniconda
    ----------------- /opt/rcic/Modules/modulefiles/LANGUAGES ----------------------
-   miniconda3/4.8.5  miniconda3/4.12.0
+   miniconda3/4.8.5  miniconda3/4.12.0  miniconda3/23.5.2

    [user@login-x:~]$ module avail anaconda
    ---------------- /opt/rcic/Modules/modulefiles/LANGUAGES -----------------------
    anaconda/2020.07  anaconda/2021.11  anaconda/2022.05  anaconda/2024.06

+   [user@login-x:~]$ module avail mamba mamba/24.3.0

-To install conda environment in your user area follow the example steps below.
-The example is given for the anaconda version 2021.11 and for Python 3.9.7.
-The steps are the same for other versions of conda (simply substitute name/version where needed).
+To install conda environment in your user area follow the example steps below done for the user (UCInetID) *panteater* who is using Miniconda version 23.5.2.

-Your commands output will have your UCINetID where applicable (in the steps below we use as an example panteater UCINetID).
+The installation steps are the same for other versions of conda, simply substitute module name and version where needed.

+.. attention:: Conda always provides python and a few other applications.
+               For this reason :red:`DO NOT load any python or other modules when loading with anaconda/miniconda/mamba modules`.
+If you do, your environment will have problems.

-.. attention:: Note, if you previoulsy tried to install conda packages make sure that your :tt:`$HOME/.bashrc` file does not have any conda-added lines (step 4 below explains what they are).
+.. attention:: Note, if you previoulsy tried to install conda packages make sure that your :tt:`$HOME/.bashrc` file does not have any conda-added lines.
+Remove the lines before you proceed with the install, step 4 below explains what they are.

 1. **Get an interactive node**